Colleges by Location

 Thomas Aquinas College - New England also emphasizes the integration of faith and reason, as well as the development of character and virtue.
 The college encourages students to deepen their understanding of Catholic theology and philosophy, nurturing a strong commitment to the pursuit of truth.
 The small class sizes and close-knit community foster an environment where students and faculty can engage in meaningful intellectual and spiritual discussions.
 Overall, Thomas Aquinas College - New England strives to provide students with a well-rounded education that prepares them for a life of service, leadership, and intellectual growth.

-Thomas Aquinas College - New England is a private four-year college located in Northfield, MA and set in a rural environment.
-This school uses a semester-based calendar.
+Located in Northfield, MA and set in a rural environment, Thomas Aquinas College - New England is a private four-year college.
+This school follows a semester-based calendar.
 It has an acceptance rate of 88%.
 The freshman retention rate at Thomas Aquinas College - New England is 91%.

 Quick Facts